 Wet Tropics Great Walk

 Conversely, for those looking for a challenge, and to immerse themselves more completely in this remote National Park, the Wet Tropic Great Walks offer such an opportunity.
-Set over 110 kilometers of trails, 6 different multi-day walks, between 20 and 60 kilometers are available throughout the Girrungun National park.
+Set over 110 kilometres of trails, 6 different multi-day walks, between 20 and 60 kilometres are available throughout the Girrungun National park.

 The Great Walks run between Blencoe Falls and Wallaman Falls.
 Three walking tracks cover the Wallaman Falls Section of the park.
 Further information including, maps, campsite information, and trail guides can be found online on the Queensland Government website.